Hundreds of people may have died from heat in one Arizona county - KESQ

 (CNN) — Hundreds of people may have died from heat in Arizona’s Maricopa County amid another record-breaking summer in the state.

-Heat has killed 27 people in the county, which is home to Phoenix, and is suspected as the cause of at least 396 other deaths so far this year, according to figures released Tuesday.
+Heat has killed 27 people in the county, which is home to Phoenix, and is suspected as the cause of 396 other deaths so far this year, according to figures released Tuesday.

 A total of 645 people died last year during the deadliest year for heat in the county since it started tracking the deaths in 2006.
 Nearly half of last year’s deaths came during a stretch of the most intense heat from July 10 to July 25.
 Fewer deaths were under investigation during that time span than the 396 currently under investigation.